-Travel and expense (T&E) processing involves establishing and communicating policies and approval limits, capturing and reporting relevant tax data, approving and processing employee reimbursements and advances, and managing personal accounts.
+Travel and expense (T&E) spend processing KPIs are hard to measure.
+It involves establishing and communicating policies and approval limits, capturing and reporting relevant tax data, approving and processing employee reimbursements and advances, and managing personal accounts.

 APQC recommends that organizations monitor a balanced set of Key Performance Indicators (KPIs) for each process (cost, productivity, efficiency, cycle time, quality, etc.).
 The following are APQC’s recommendations for the expense reimbursement process: